 - With a few words of Spanish and pantomime, you can convey just about anything.
 We bought a roll of gauze and I wanted to be sure it did not have adhesive.
 I pantomimed pulling a band-aid off of my hand and grimaced my face in pain.
 The pharmacist laughed but he knew what I wanted.

-- We each have 1 pair of pants.
+- We each have one pair of pants.
 We’ve worn them every. single. day. for the past 25 days.
-We have two shirts, 1 long sleeve, 1 short sleeve.
+We have two shirts, one long sleeve, one short sleeve.
 And our rain gear.
 That’s it.
 The other day when Mother Nature was pelting us with frozen rain, I watched pilgrims’ ponchos blowing in the wind and I was grateful we chose pants and jackets.

 Red Wine & Cobblestones